carbon-language/carbon-lang/docs/design/README.md

     to a mathematically incorrect result, such as a two's complement result or zero.

-The unsigned-integer types are written `uN`, with `N` a positive multiple of 8.
+The unsigned-integer types may be written `uN`, with `N` a positive multiple of 8.
 Unsigned integer types wrap around on overflow; we strongly advise that they are not used except when those semantics are desired.
 These types are intended for bit manipulation or modular arithmetic as often found in [hashing](https://en.wikipedia.org/wiki/Hash_function), [cryptography](https://en.wikipedia.org/wiki/Cryptography), and [PRNG](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) use cases.